 Every photographer is different in what marketing techniques they use to promote their business.
-It’s easy to google this topic and get a bunch of different ideas.
-In this post, I’m going to share questions you need to ask yourself before deciding on your photography marketing along with some tips that will help you get more client leads.
+It’s easy to google this topic and get a bunch of different ideas, but your marketing is actually pretty personal to your business and it’s important to do what’s best for you.
+What works for someone else, may not be the route you want to take.
+Not to mention, marketing can get pretty expensive.
+In this post, I’m going to share questions you should ask yourself before deciding on your own photography marketing along with some marketing techniques that won’t break the bank.

 This post contains affiliate links.
 Read the affiliate disclosure.

 We all know that marketing is a big part of business.
-The problem is that a lot of different marketing efforts can take up a lot of your time and cost more money than you’re able to spend.
+The problem is that a lot of marketing efforts can take up a lot of your time and cost more money than you may want to spend.
 No matter what approaches you take, you are either going to get a lead or you’re not.
 It can be a risk of how you spend your time and money.

-If you want your marketing to work, it will take some thinking, because it’s very personal to you and the promotion of your business.
+If you want your marketing to work, it will take some thinking, because it’s very personal to you and your business.
 Before you can really figure out what marketing techniques make sense for your business, it’s important to ask yourself these questions:

 - HOW ARE YOU DIFFERENT FROM YOUR COMPETITORS?